 Warm gray hues (with brown, yellow, or red undertones) are versatile enough to be incorporated into rooms as accent walls, furniture finishes, cabinetry colors, and beyond.

-The warm colors work great for north-facing rooms without making the room look too dark or gloomy.
+These warm shades work great for north-facing rooms without making the room look too dark or gloomy.

 1. Repose Gray (SW 7015)